4 to Watch: Skateboarding Ramps Up for Its Olympics Debut

 American Surfers Go for Gold

-The first surfing competition in the Olympics will begin at 3 p.m.
-PT with the first group of heats for the men.
-The first women’s heats will be at 6:20 p.m.
-PT.
+The first surfing competition in the Olympics began with the first group of heats.

+Round 1 consisted of five heats of four surfers.
+In each heat, the top two surfers advance directly to Round 3, while the bottom two move on to Round 2.

+U.S. surfer Kolohe Andino advanced to Round 3 after finishing with a score of 10.27.

 Watch the men live here and click here to watch the women's competition.